-The Visit:

-As you meet with faculty, you'll want to reassure them that individual meetings are confidential, that you are looking for patterns that emerge from a variety of conversations.
-Give each person a chance to talk about their own experience, and about their own ideas and hopes for the future of this academic program.
+The Visit: External consultants will meet with the Dean at the beginning and end of the campus visit.
+In between, you will meet with all program faculty, a few faculty in coordinating programs, students, and support staff.
+As you meet with faculty, you should reassure them that individual meetings are confidential, that you are looking for broad patterns that emerge from a variety of conversations.
+Give all individuals the chance to talk about their own experiences, and about their own ideas and hopes for the future of this academic program.
 Similarly, when meeting with students, assure them that you are looking for patterns in responses, and that nothing that they say will be attributed to an individual.

-At the exit sessions with the program chair and with the Dean, you'll want to give an informal overview of your findings and recommendations, so that the written report will not contain any major surprises.
+At the exit sessions with the program chair and with the Dean, you will be expected to give an informal overview of your findings and recommendations, so that the written report will not contain any major surprises.
 This is also a time to ask final questions that will help you further your understanding of the program and its place in the institution.

-The Report: Building on the advance preparation as well as on meetings with the Dean, faculty, and students, the consultants' final report (typically 12-24 pages (single-spaced) in length) should address the following:
+The Report: Building on the advance preparation as well as on meetings with the Dean, faculty, staff, and students, the consultants' final report (typically 12-24 single-spaced pages in length) should address the following: